Skip to content

 Cost Insight

-• PKR 2,000 to PKR 10,000 per month, depending on institute, subject, and location
+• PKR 2 000 up to PKR 10,000 per calendar month based on the institute, subject and the location

 Tools for Effective Group Study